-b-The performance standard is calculated as the existing transit travel time plus four minutes, or half the headway of a route with headways of less than eight minutes.
+b\The performance standard is calculated as the existing transit travel time plus four minutes, or half the headway of a route with headways of less than eight minutes.

-A new major building is City College of San Francisco Ocean Avenue campus construction post 2019 that results in a cumulative net addition of more than 50,000 square feet to an existing building(s) or a new building(s), or a new or expanded parking facility of more than a 50,000 square feet.
+A new major building is City College of San Francisco Ocean Avenue campus construction post-2019 that results in a cumulative net addition of more than 50,000 square feet to an existing building(s) or a new building(s), or a new or expanded parking facility of more than a 50,000 square feet.

-methodologies such as cordons, intersection counts, or video cameras to determine traffic congestion and reentry delay attributable to the project and intercept surveys to determine passenger boarding/alighting delay attributable to the project.
+congestion and reentry delay attributable to the project and intercept surveys to determine passenger boarding/alighting delay attributable to the project.
 Agencies will determine if the collecting and reporting of this subsequent data is required for subsequent reporting documents (e.g., if a route exceeds or is close to exceeding the performance standard in a prior reporting document).